mlflow/mlflow/docs/source/R-api.rst

 Save Model for MLflow
 =====================

-Saves model in MLflow’s format that can later be used for prediction and serving.
+Save a model in MLflow format that can later be used for prediction and serving.

 .. code:: r